Program Dates: June 25 - August 17, 2018

 Program Structure and Coursework Requirements

-Prior to the beginning of the 8-day On-Campus Intensive (July 22-29) students will independently complete readings and reflections, as well as language development and assessment assignments for 413A.
+Prior to the beginning of the 10-day On-Campus Intensive (July 16-27) students will independently complete readings and reflections, as well as language development and assessment assignments for 413A.

-During the 8-day Intensive, which will take place on the UCLA campus and at Mark Twain Middle School, students will participate all day (approximately 8am - 5pm) in an integrated model delivered through a combination of lecture and classroom observations and a teaching practicum.
+During the 10-day Intensive, which will take place on the UCLA campus and at an LAUSD Tie-Ins School Partner, students will participate all day (approximately 8am - 5pm) in an integrated model delivered through a combination of lecture and classroom observations and a teaching practicum.

-Following the 8-day Intensive, students will independently complete and submit to the instructor final course assignments including development of an integrated bilingual unit of instruction, lesson plan portfolio, instructional materials resource binder, cultural mapping project, course readings, reflections and a final project.
-All assignments and evaluation of teaching practicum during the 8-day intensive will comprise the final grade.
+Following the 10-day Intensive, students will independently complete and submit to the instructor final course assignments including development of an integrated bilingual unit of instruction, lesson plan portfolio, instructional materials resource binder, cultural mapping project, course readings, reflections and a final project.
+All assignments and evaluation of teaching practicum during the 10-day intensive will comprise the final grade.

 The program is open to educators from across the US who possess strong English language skills and expertise in either Spanish or Mandarin.